rr-manoj-dobbali/sql-style-guide/README.md

 ## `on` & `where` condition

 - Write `on` in its own line if there are multiple joining conditions
-- When multiple conditions for joining, all `and`s should be one level deeper than `on`
+- When multiple conditions for joining, all `and`s should be one level deeper than `on`, each condition should end with `and` instead of starting with it
 - same logic applies to `where` condition
 - Only exception is when there is only one condition